 As part of the comprehensive redevelopment of the adjacent brownfield Power Station site, adjoining land to the south of the site within the National Park is allocated for around 120 dwellings.
-Detailed proposals for the site must meet the following site specific requirements:
+Detailed proposals for the site must meet the following site-specific requirements:

-(a) 50% of the dwellings in the Southern Quarter of the development site must be affordable housing to meet local needs;

-- (b) The majority of the dwellings provided within the National Park must be smaller dwellings (less than 100 square metres) to meet the identified local housing need for smaller dwellings; - (c) Proposals must be implemented as an integral and contiguous part of the redevelopment of the whole Power Station site pursuant to an approved comprehensive redevelopment master plan for the entire Fawley Power Station site.
-Housing on the land within the National Park will not be supported in isolation; and - (d) Any loss of the designated SINC must be kept to an essential minimum and compensated through the enhancement of the biodiversity value of the remaining habitat and/or the compensatory provision of alternative habitats of equivalent or higher value to achieve a net gain for biodiversity.
+- (a) The provision of on-site affordable housing for local people in housing need in accordance with the target of 50% affordable housing; 50% of the dwellings in the Southern Quarter of the development site must be affordable housing to meet local needs; - (b) At least 50% of the dwellings The majority of the dwellings provided within the National Park must be smaller dwellings (less than 100 square metres) to meet the identified local housing need for smaller dwellings; - (c) Proposals must be implemented as an integral and contiguous part of the redevelopment of the whole Power Station site pursuant to an approved comprehensive redevelopment master plan and an integrated transport strategy for the entire Fawley Power Station site.
+Housing on the land within the National Park will not be supported in isolation; and - (d) Any loss of the designated SINC must be kept to an essential minimum and compensated through the enhancement of the biodiversity value of the remaining habitat and/er the compensatory provision of alternative habitats of equivalent or higher value to achieve a net gain for biodiversity; and - (e) A site-specific flood risk assessment will be required and measures put in place to address any flooding issues identified to ensure that the development will be safe for its lifetime.

-Prior to the submission of the outline planning application for the site, the applicant must undertake site-specific bird surveys to confirm the status of SPA/Ramsar species at the site (particularly merlin, hen harrier and Dartford Warbler), to inform appropriate mitigation requirements as part of the site specific development and masterplanning.
+Prior to the submission of the outline planning application for the site, the applicant must undertake site-specific bird surveys to confirm the status of SPA/Ramsar species at the site (particularly merlin, hen harrier and Dartford Warbler), to inform appropriate mitigation requirements as part of the site-specific development and masterplanning.